NVIDIA/ncore/docs/tools/data_visualization.rst

 Visualization
 =============

-Data stored in NRECore-specific dataformats can be visualized using different tools provided by the SDK
+Data stored in NCore-specific dataformats can be visualized using different tools provided by the SDK

 Rolling-Shutter Point-Cloud to Camera Projections
 -------------------------------------------------